Just last week I drank lumpy milk. Didn’t think to check.

 Let me tell you drinking lumpy milk is embarrassing enough, but a couple weeks after that, I actually drove away while a gas nozzle was still attached to my car.
 Luckily no big deal.
 Just stopped got out of the car picked it up and put it back onto the pump.
 But I am a professional intuitive.
 Psychic.
 Shouldn’t I be able to predict everything?
 No.

 Having things not go according to plan including small to large breakdowns doesn’t mean anything about your intuitive abilities.
 Believe me.
 I should know.

 When I sat down in my office to share about the gas station and sour milk, I thought about what I really wanted to say.
 I got still and asked, “what is the message really?”
 I heard…

 Silly psychic!
 Intuition isn’t about being perfect or having all the answers.

 A helpful reminder.
-Intuition gives me powerful insight about myself and others.
+Intuition gives us powerful insight about ourselves and others.
 Recognizing intuitive nudges and following them brings a simplicity and richness to life.
 But intuition doesn’t take away all future potential life breakdowns.
 Intuition is a tool.
 But being psychic is not being perfect.

 I was with a client recently.
 For this article we will call her Elle, she is one of my intuitive development clients.
-She was frustrated because her relationship of over a year had just ended.
+She was frustrated because her relationship had just ended after a year.
 I asked her if she was upset about more than the relationship ending.
 She said “yes.
 My intuition doesn’t work.
 I have learned nothing in the 4 months we have been working together.”